merylturner/first-half-stack/LAB2.md

 ## Directions

-Convert your vanilla NodeJS http server from previous loab into an ExpressJS app:
+Convert your vanilla NodeJS http server from previous lab into an ExpressJS app:
   * Use `app.<method>` handlers
   * Use `:id` to handle params
   * Use `body-parser` for request body
-  * Use `res.send` or `res.json` for `application/json` responses (remove vanilla content type setting
+  * Use `res.send` or `res.json` for `application/json` responses (remove vanilla content type setting)

 New requirements:
 * Add the ability to submit a `query` as part of `GET` all.
 Choose 2 properties that you allow to be queried,